Staff and Team

 Christina holds a joint appointment to Tulane University’s Department of Corporate and Foundation Relations and the Cowen Institute.
 In this role, she is responsible for coordinating the fundraising efforts of the Cowen Institute, including managing the institute’s annual fund program and the stewardship activities for both corporate and foundation representatives and individual prospects.
 Before joining the Cowen Institute, Christina served as Grants Manager at the New Orleans Museum of Art; Assistant Director of Development Writing at Tulane; and Director of Development at the Contemporary Arts Center New Orleans.
 She earned a Bachelor of Arts in English from Boston University and a Master of Arts in Arts Administration from the University of New Orleans.
 A long-time New Orleans resident, Christina is an arts advocate and volunteers as a writing coach for Posse Foundation and to help restore Louisiana’s coast.

+Eric’s work focuses on the design, implementation, and growth of strategic initiatives aimed at improving educational and employment outcomes for young people.
+He previously worked at the Cowen Institute as the EMPLOY Collaborative’s Senior Program Coordinator, where he assisted with strategic development, communications, alignment, logistics, program design, and supported a community of practice.
 Eric is a native New Orleanian.
-He holds a Master’s degree in Public Administration from the University of Colorado – Denver and is a dual MBA and Global MBA candidate at Tulane University.
+He holds a master’s degree in Public Administration from the University of Colorado – Denver and is a dual MBA and Global MBA candidate at Tulane University.
 He served two years with AmeriCorps, working in Austin, Texas and Boulder, Colorado.
 During that time, he worked with youth on dropout prevention, college access, and career readiness.
-In his role as EMPLOY’s Senior Program Coordinator, he assists with EMPLOY’s strategic development, communications management, ensures alignment across all of EMPLOY’s initiatives, handles logistics, helped launch the Youth Action Team, and supports a multisector soft skills community of practice.

 Ryan Dalton, Program Coordinator, EMPLOY